In This Article

 The Lepide Active Directory Auditor will give you the ability to instantly generate a list of users who have been deemed to hold “excessive permissions”, or generate alerts in real time when permissions are changed, so that you can take the required steps to maintain your policy of least privilege.

-To see the solution in action, schedule a demo with one of our engineers today or download free trial.
+To see the solution in action, schedule a demo.

 Danny Murphy